Sample collection and mailing guide

 You are welcome to use any mailing service.
 Many people prefer a shipping method with tracking so they can follow the envelope.

-A lot of homesteaders enjoy using Pirate Ship (Click to link) for discounted labels that your print at home, but this is completely optional.
-You can simply print this label and tape to your envelope and put in your mailbox to be picked up.
+A lot of homesteaders enjoy using Pirate Ship (Click to link) for discounted labels that you print at home, but this is completely optional.
+You can simply print the label, tape it to your envelope, and put it in your mailbox to be picked up.

 What happens after your samples arrive